 Boxer engines are a bit of a rare breed; aside from a couple of Porsches and Subaru's current model lineup, there are very few cars that use boxer engines today.
-At the present, the boxer configuration is probably one of the rarer engine configurations that exists.
+At present, the boxer configuration is probably one of the rarer engine configurations that exist.

 But where exactly did this design come from, and why was it invented to begin with?
 Well, in this article, we aim to answer all that.
 We'll be sharing with you the origins of the boxer engine and who invented it, and we'll also talk about why you don't see more cars on the road today with boxer engines.